This post may contain affiliate links. Please refer to my Disclosures Page for more details.

 My recommendation is to use a 9″/23cm Cake Tin but you could use a smaller tin if you need.
 The cake will need a cook a little longer and you’ll end up with a smaller but deeper cake.

-Don’t be tempted to skimp on using a paper liner or at the very least, some baking parchment to line the cake tin.
+Don’t be tempted to skimp on using a paper liner.
+Or at the very least, some baking parchment to line the cake tin.
 This cake is very sticky.

 If you don’t have a microwave you can melt the chocolate in a small saucepan over a low heat on the hob.